rafaelkalan/rafaelkalan.github.io/README.md

  - Work on R&D projects aimed at smart grids, battery storage, distributed energy resources (DER) and other disruptive technologies related to electrical generation and distribution.

 ### Intern Software Developer at Construct App (Nov 2016 -- Feb 2018)
-Present In this role I'm an Intern Software Developer, responsible to maintain and improve the company products, my main responsibilities were:
+In this role I'm an Intern Software Developer, responsible to maintain and improve the company products, my main responsibilities were:
 - Maintain and implement new features on a Construction management WebApp developed in Angular for the frontend, NodeJs for backend and MongoDB.
 - Maintain and implement new features on a Construction management WebApp developed in Angular for the frontend, NodeJs for backend and MongoDB.
 - Maintain and implement new features on Internal tools platform developed in Nodejs, bootstrap, and MongoDB